 Although nose shaping has been around for many decades, it does require incredible ability by the surgeon.
 Your doctor should have the proper certification and experience necessary to perform the given procedure.

-Interview at least two or three plastic surgeons, he, or she should be board certified and have a minimum of 5 years experience.
-During the consultation, ask how many rhinoplasties they have done in the last year, consider how well the doctor listen to your ideas, ask to see examples of their work and what can they do for you.
+Before you undergo rhinoplasty surgery, interview at least two or three plastic surgeons.
+They should be board certified and have a minimum of 5 years experience.
+During the consultation, ask how many rhinoplasties they have done in the last year.
+Consider how well the doctor listens to your ideas, ask to see examples of their work, and what they can do for you.

 Likewise, if you are going to have general anesthesia, be sure the American Board of Anesthesiology has certified your anesthesiologist.
 In addition, make sure that you can be rapidly admitted to a nearby quality hospital in the event of unforeseen complications.